raja/argon2pw/README.md

 **Preface:**
 Argon2 was selected as the winner of the [Password Hashing Competition](https://password-hashing.net/) is ideal for deriving cryptographic keys from passwords.

-This package utilizes the Argon2i hashing algorithm is the side-channel resistant version of Argon2.
+This package utilizes the Argon2i hashing algorithm that is the side-channel resistant version of Argon2.
 It uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
 Argon2i requires more passes over memory than Argon2id to protect from trade-off attacks.